Programmierpraktikum-MVA/AsyncAPI/README.md

 - Only json payloads are currently supported for automatic deserialization
 - Only one server is currently supported and only nats protocol is supported
+- Generated microservice doesn't support authentication with NATS-broker out of the box
 - Only one message is currently supported per channel, payloads can be choosen freely including anyOf/oneOf/allOf
 - The generated rust types are required by default, if you want to use optional types, please modify the generated types after generation or use oneOf/anyOf/allOf to represent optional types
 - references in the specification are only suppported inside the same file, external references are not supported